 For decades, researchers have not been able to explain how so many people in Africa could be getting HIV from sex.
 At the same time, researchers and public health managers have been trying to avoid and ignore evidence that injections, antenatal care, tattooing, and other skin-piercing blood contacts are responsible for a lot of HIV infections.

 Sometimes some evidence slips through.
-For example, a survey of students in five public high schools in Vulindlela subdistrict in KwaZulu-Natal, South Africa, reported 56 (54% of) 104 HIV-positive girls said they were virgins; and so did 21 (55%) of 38 HIV-positive boys.
+For example, a survey of students in five public high schools in Vulindlela subdistrict in KwaZulu-Natal, South Africa, reported 56 (54% of) 104 HIV-positive girls said they were virgins; and so were 21 (55%) of 38 HIV-positive boys.
 The study ignored the possibility students got HIV from healthcare; instead the authors suggested women lied about being virgins.
 Students were doubly harmed: Injury (HIV from healthcare) followed by insult (accusation of sexual misbehavior).

 Some new evidence may be harder to sweep under the rug.
 First some explanation of what this evidence shows.
 Each HIV is a large molecule made of thousands of parts (smaller molecules).
 Over time, these parts change little by little.
 Researchers can take HIV from anyone and “sequence” it to determine its parts.
 After taking HIV from a lot of people, they can do a “phylogenetic analysis,” looking for similarities among HIV from different people.
 Very similar HIV can show one person very likely infected the other.
 If two HIV are less similar, transmission may have happened a long time ago, or may not have been direct, but rather through others.
 With phylogenetic analysis, researchers can draw trees (phylogenetic trees) showing the likely connections among a lot of HIV.